linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 - But consider how operating assets (or book value of equity) are valued:
 	- What happens if IC is incorrectly measured?
 	- Why might IC be typically too low?
-		- Self‐generated intangibles: Our topic of the week
+		- Self‐generated [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] : Our topic of the week
-- If book value does not capture intangible assets:
+- If book value does not capture [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets:
 	- Accounting‐based EP is too high (as cost of capital charge given IC is too low)
 - Thus,  there are two sources of accounting‐based economic profits
 	- True economic profits & accounting measurement